enckse/StyleCopCmd/README.txt

 Changes from the base Mono StyleCopCmd:
 * Adjust references to use a more recent version of StyleCop and adjust the source to compile using that version.
+* "-of" is no longer a required argument (aka direct violation xml reports are now available without the transform)

 -----------------------------------------------